Abk-05/n8n-gmail-to-supabase-automation/README.md

 ## Engineering Challenges and Solutions

 ### 1. Database Connection and Networking
-I encountered connection timeouts while linking the local automation engine to the cloud database.
-To resolve this, I transitioned to a Transaction Pooler using Port 6543, which improved stability.
+I transitioned to a Transaction Pooler using Port 6543 to resolve connection timeouts between the local automation engine and the cloud database.

-### 2. Data Cleaning and Formatting
+### 2. Data Cleaning (The Comma Problem)
 The source CSV files contained currency formatting with commas (e.g., 1,363).
-I implemented JavaScript expressions to sanitize the strings and convert them into valid integers.
+I implemented JavaScript expressions within n8n to strip these commas and convert strings into valid integers before database insertion.

 ![Database Result](dataset.png)

 ## Implementation Guide
-* Import the `workflow.json` file into your n8n environment.
+1. Import the `workflow.json` file into your n8n environment.
-* Enable the Gmail API in Google Cloud Console.
+2. Upload the `sample_sales_data.csv` as an email attachment to your registered Gmail.
-* Create a table in Supabase matching the CSV header structure.
+3. Check your Supabase table for the synced records.

 ![Gmail Trigger](gmail.png)